LVCVA board bans gifts, limits travel for its members

 Under the rules then, a board member could take more than one trip a year for any reason by simply getting permission of the chairman.
 In Fiore’s case, Lawrence Weekly approved her other three trips, records showed.

-Her extensive traveling appeared out of sync with the reforms taking place at the LVCVA.
+Her extensive traveling appeared out of sync with the reforms taking place during Hill’s administration.

 Fiore said at the time that her trips were needed to help sell Las Vegas as a tourist destination and that she planned to visit the agency’s 14 international marketing offices.